Smudge attack: Personal Identification Numbers (PINs)

-A PIN is a four or six number code unique to the individual and is one of the most widely used authentication method for mobile phones at 78% of mobile phone users utilizing this function.
-Four-digit PINs are mainly used by English users and six-digit PINs are used by users in Asia.
-There are only 10 number options to choose from, and four-digit PINs have 10,000 different number combinations and six-digit PINs have 1,000,000.
 PINs are not only susceptible to smudge attacks but other attacks possible through direct observation like shoulder-surfing attacks or just pure guessing like brute-force attacks.
 They are also used heavily in electronic transactions or for using ATMs and other banking situations.
 If a PIN is shared or stolen, the device or machine cannot detect whether the user is the rightful owner since it only relies on if the correct number is inputted.
 In relation to smudge attacks, this allows attackers to easily steal information since there is no other way to authenticate the user for who they actually are.